omarreis/FiremonkeySensorFusion/README.md

 ## Usage samples

-* SensorFusionDemo1 - SImple sample in this repository
+* SensorFusionDemo1 - SImple sample in this repository.
-* BoatAttitude - A more elaborate sample can be found at https://github.com/omarreis/BoatAttitude
+* BoatAttitude - A more elaborate sample can be found at https://github.com/omarreis/BoatAttitude .
+The app illustrates how to use quaternions to set object rotations, instead of manipulating RotationAngle
+.
 ## SensorFusionDemo screenshot.

 ![Screenshot](SensorFusionShot.png)